esl-epfl/x-heep/docs/source/Peripherals/DMA.md

-### End events
+#### End events

 The DMA considers a certain amount of bytes to have been transferred once it has sent them.
-It does not wait for a confirmation from the recipient.
-When a transaction/window is finished the DMA performs a series of event.
+It does not wait for a confirmation from the recipient, but can be interrupted at any time using the `ext_dma_stop` signal.
+When a transaction/window is finished the DMA performs a series of events.
 These may include:

 * Changing its status register.